zfox23/Spatial-Audio-API-Examples/examples/web/dots/README.md

 # Further Work

 Ideas for further work, in addition to the ~~not-implemented~~ above:
-- Mute.
-- Allow users to change their gain.
 - Persist your color/name for several minutes, so that people will recognize you after you refresh.
 - Don't allow speaking for five seconds on joining.
 - Persist your avatar image (indefinitely?), but then how do you remove it?
 - Too easy to click instead of drag, bringing up file picker.
 Maybe instead have have a context menu by right-mouse/touch-hold?
 - Something wacky with iphone dark-mode/invert-colors/text-shadows that doesn't differentiate kick enabled/disabled very well
-- Forgot to make audio loop.
 - Video: select a person to show their video.
 Select anyone who is sharing, but only one shown at a time to imit "Zoom fatigue".
 - Zoom or limit travels? (relates to mobile screen size issues)
 - QR code to share the "full screen" view with someone.
 But who is face2face any more?